U.S. blacklists Rosneft unit to choke off funds for Venezuela's Maduro government

 The decision to sanction Rosneft Trading SA was cleared by Trump, a senior administration official said, and Secretary of State Mike Pompeo on Saturday discussed the issue with his Russian counterpart Sergei Lavrov on the sidelines of the Munich security conference in Germany.

-“This is a reaction to the growing and increasingly central role of Rosneft in the affairs of Venezuela, particularly in the course of the last year,” the senior administration official told reporters in a conference call.
+“This is a reaction to the growing and increasingly central role of Rosneft in the affairs of Venezuela, particularly in the course of the last year,” the official told reporters in a conference call.

 The United States has also reiterated its call to all companies in the world to cease business with the Maduro government and added that Tuesday’s step was part of a wider campaign.

+The United States has implemented a broad sanctions program against Maduro’s government and has urged the armed forces to turn against him.
+Maduro has held on to power despite the country’s economic crisis in large part because of support from the military.
+He accuses the United States of preparing an invasion.

+Venezuela’s military on Saturday held exercises that deployed civilian militia and armored vehicles in the capital Caracas and around the country, an effort by Maduro to show strength before the U.S. move to escalate sanctions.

-Reporting by Daphne Psaledakis and Humeyra Pamuk; Additional reporting by Susan Heavey; Editing by Will Dunham
+Reporting by Daphne Psaledakis and Humeyra Pamuk; Additional reporting by Susan Heavey, Brian Ellsworth and Mariana Parraga; Editing by Mary and Milliken and Will Dunham